dcunited001/dcunited001.github.io/_posts/2018-02-15-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

 What do you desire to manifest?
 Do you desire the typical or the extraordinary?
 Why?
 Would you allow yourself to become a conduit through which others can project their will?
 Why or why not?
-Would you do so without knowing what exactly your are allowing your sociophysical flux to manifest?
+Would you do so without knowing exactly what you are allowing your sociophysical flux to manifest?
 Most people would not, which requires evil to leave them ignorant of true causes and true effects.
 What desires, will and objectives would you allow to be manifested through your hands as a conduit?
 Does it even matter to you?
 Of course it does, if you are someone who values your life and the lives of others.
 No matter whether great or small, or artist, architect or pauper, our works here on Earth speak volumes about who we are.
 Still, if we are not aware of what it is we allow our consciousness to create, we will find our energy used up and our lives dried out.

 Moreover, if we are prohibited from understanding what it is that our energy is being used to build, we will surely find ourselves roped